Veteran assistant spent last seven years at Georgia and Nevada

 Prior to 2013-14, Johnson spent the previous seven years coaching alongside head coach Mark Fox, a former assistant for Trent Johnson, at both Georgia (2009-13) and Nevada (2006-09).

 Johnson tutored several frontcourt standouts during his time in Athens, including 2011 NBA Draft choices and All-SEC selections Trey Thompkins and Travis Leslie.
-Johnson also worked with Bulldogs guard Kentavious Caldwell-Pope, the 2013 SEC Player of the Year and a potential 2013 first-round draft pick.
+Johnson also worked with Bulldogs guard Kentavious Caldwell-Pope, the 2013 SEC Player of the Year and No. 8 pick in the 2013 NBA Draft.

-Fox took Johnson with him to Georgia after a successful run at Nevada that saw the Wolf Pack go 71-30 with a pair of Western Athletic Conference regular-season championships in Johnson's three years on campus.
+Fox took Johnson with him to Georgia after a successful run at Nevada that saw the Wolf Pack go 71-30 with a pair of Western Athletic Conference regular-season championships in Johnson's three years on campus and three postseason berths, including one NCAA tournament bid.

 In Johnson's first year at Nevada, his work with the squad's frontcourt helped forward Nick Fazekas earn first-team All-America honors and his third WAC Player of the Year selection.
 The next year Johnson worked with big man JaVale McGee, an All-WAC pick and the 18th player chosen in the 2008 NBA Draft (Washington Wizards).
 That year, the Wolf Pack set a school record, led the WAC and ranked 15th nationally in blocked shots at 5.8 per game.